satwikambashta/satwikambashta/README.md

 I am Satwik Saurav 👨🏻‍💻; A newbie in this field of coding.
 Loves to learn and explore new technologies and share the knowledge back to the community.
 I work on ML projects, web dev, and some game development in my free time.

-📫 How to reach me- satwiksaurav12@gmail.com
+📫 How to reach me- satwiksaurav12@gmail.com\
-`THANKS FOR VISITING MY GITHUB`
+`THANKS FOR VISITING MY GITHUB ACCOUNT`
 <!--
 **satwikambashta/satwikambashta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.